 - Parsing log files with regular expressions

-- Templating with Jinja2; creating web-based reporting interfaces
+- Templating with Jinja2; automatically creating config files (e.g. YAML)

 - Network automation via SSH with Fabric

-We will supply you with printed course notes and a USB stick containing a complete Python environment based on VirtualBox.
-This saves time in the course and allows us to focus on using Python rather than installing it.
-The USB stick also contains kitchen-sink Python installers for multiple platforms, solutions to the programming exercises, several written tutorials, and reference documentation on Python and the third-party packages covered in the course.
+We will supply you with printed course notes and a USB stick containing electronic versions of the course notes as Jupyter notebooks, solutions to the programming exercises, several written tutorials, and reference documentation on Python and the third-party packages covered in the course.

 - Personal help:

 - Your trainer(s) will be available after the course each day for you to ask any one-on-one questions you like — whether about the course material and exercises or about specific problems you face in your work and how to use Python to solve them.